minskylab/neocortex/README.md

 - [ ] Write unit tests

-- [ ] Make a iteration of the Communication channel's architecture
+- [ ] Make an iteration of the Communication channel's architecture

 - [ ] Think more in the Cognitive's orientation (paradigm, architecture, etc)